endritabdulahi/machinelearning/README.md

 Traffic modeling using the Poisson distribution and **Maximum Likelihood Estimation (MLE)** to estimate the parameter λ from observed traffic data.

+### Odev 3

+This assignment explores matrix operations and eigenvalues/eigenvectors in machine learning by combining theory with practical computation and comparison using NumPy.

 ## Student

 Name: Endrit Abduahi .